Banks and Credit Unions, Customer Experience and Engagement, How-to Guides, Marketing Strategies

 What is Multichannel Marketing?

 Multichannel marketing uses multiple marketing channels to engage with the same audience.
-However, unlike omnichannel, these channels are not necessarily integrated with one another.
+However, unlike omnichannel, these channels are not necessarily integrated.
 Multichannel marketing creates multiple personalized touchpoints to engage a target audience and keeps your brand top of mind, but the content and style of these messages may be different from channel to channel.
 For example, credit unions can create fun and light video ads on TikTok for younger audiences and simultaneously target an older demographic, more serious in tone, with printed letters and direct mail postcards.

 Examples of Multichannel Marketing

-- Social media ads + print ads
+• Social media ads + print ads

-- Television commercials + in-person member events
+• Television commercials + in-person member events

-- Offer letters + targeted Google ads
+• Offer letters + targeted Google ads

-- Radio ads + mobile app marketing
+• Radio ads + mobile app marketing

-- SMS offers + email marketing
+• SMS offers + email marketing

-Combing all three growth strategies to create personalized and seamless marketing campaigns that improve brand identity and member experience is a powerful tool for growth and retention.
+Combining all three growth strategies to create personalized and seamless marketing campaigns that improve brand identity and member experience is a powerful tool for growth and retention.
 Credit unions can use a few additional strategies to stand out against their competition.

 Growth and Member Retention Strategies for Credit Unions